triblatron/dagui/README.md

 * SVG shapes if parser supports translation to primitives
 * No code generation
   * At least C++, could allow Lua instead because it does not require explicit compilation
-    * Supported in Lua persistent format
+    * Supported in Lua persistent format as Lua event handlers
     * might need to SWIG the C++ API to make this possible
-    * alternative is to have yielding to C++ when a service is required
+    * alternative is to have yielding to C++ when a service is required.
+      * lightweight but possibly restrictive
 * No interference with the CMake configure and generate process.
 * One obvious place to change to add a new property, event, whatever.
 * Modular composable components